rust-lang/rfcs/text/3176-cargo-multi-dep-artifacts.md

 [reference-level-explanation]: #reference-level-explanation

-Cargo allows specifying multiple dependencies on the same crate, as long as all such dependencies unify to the same version with the same features, and have different dependency names specified.
+Cargo allows specifying multiple dependencies on the same crate, as long as all such dependencies resolve to the same version with the same features, and have different dependency names specified.
 Cargo will make the dependency available under each specified name.